Pilaf: Bangladesh

-In Sylhet and Chittagong, a popular ceremonial dish called akhni pulao, similar to the yakhni pulao of Northern India, yakhni or aqni being the rich stock in which mutton is cooked and then used to cook the rice.
-Another very spicy biryani dish very popular and unique to Bangladesh is called tehari.
-It is very different in taste to the teharis found in some parts of neighboring India.
+In Sylhet and Chittagong, a popular ceremonial dish called akhni polao.
+Aqni being the rich stock in which mutton is cooked and then used to cook the rice.
+Another very spicy Polao dish very popular and unique to Bangladesh is called Tehari.
+It is very different in taste to the tahris found in some parts of neighboring India.
 They are most popularly eaten with beef and chevon (goat meat) but are also paired with chicken.
-Young small potatoes, mustard oil (which is alternated with clarified butter or oil depending on individual taste), and a unique spice blend found in teharis distinguish them from other meat pulaos.
-The most famous tehari in the capital city of Dhaka is called hajir biryani.
+Young small potatoes, mustard oil (which is alternated with clarified butter or oil depending on individual taste), and a unique spice blend found in teharis distinguish them from other meat polaos.
+The most famous tehari in the capital city of Dhaka is called Hajir biryani.
 Although here the name biryani is a misnomer, in usage among the urban young population it differentiates the popular dish mutton biryanis (goat meat).